xvviix/xvviix/README.md

 ## 🧱 What I build

-Mostly **handcrafted static websites** — each one designed from scratch, zero frameworks, zero dependencies.
-A lot of them are live on GitHub Pages.
+Mostly **premium static websites** — each one designed from scratch, zero frameworks, zero dependencies.
+All of them are live on GitHub Pages.
 Scroll down, there are screenshots. 👇

 ### ⚡ AI & Platforms